Facing It Together: Using A Team Approach To Fight Breast Cancer

 Owensboro Health’s Mitchell Memorial Cancer Center is accredited and recognized by the National Accreditation Program for Breast Centers, the American College of Surgeons Commission on Cancer and the American College of Radiology and Radiation Oncology Services.
-For more information about our services and providers, visit www.owensborohealth.org/cancer.
+Find information about our cancer services and providers.

 This article originally appeared in Owensboro Living magazine.